Cloud-Optimized Geospatial Formats Overview

 What Makes Cloud-Optimized Challenging?

-• No one size fits all approach
+• There is no one size fits all approach.

 • Earth observation data may be processed into raster, vector and point cloud data types and stored in a long list of data formats and structures.